What Is Bot Spam and How to Prevent It on Your Website

 1. SEO Consequences

-Spammy links can cause your domain to be flagged by search engines.
-If Google detects your site is linking to or associated with harmful URLs, you may lose search visibility.
+Spammy links can cause your domain to be flagged by search engines, reducing search visibility.

 2. Poor User Experience